phocks/container_gleam/README.md

 # container_gleam

-A minimal Dev Container for Gleam.
+A minimal Dev Container for Gleam projects.

 ## Development